Emily-Keymon/VBA-of-Wall-Street/README.md

 # The VBA of Wall Street

-## Background

-Created a VBA script that will loop through all the stocks for one year.
-## Features

-## Screenshots
+### Stock market analyst

-* Created a script that will loop through all the stocks for one year for each run and take the following information.
+* Create a script that will loop through all the stocks for one year and output the following information.

   * The ticker symbol.